 READ MORE: Check out some of Dunedin’s best viewpoints

 Just before Taiaroa Head you’ll find Harrington Point.
 There are a few places worth stopping, and first up is Wellers Rock.
 This is the spot where some old whaler (Mr Weller I’m guessing) arrived in Dunedin almost 200 years ago.
 The rock isn’t up to much but there’s a nice little beach and it’s literally right next to the road.

 From there you can check out Harrington Point Beach.
 There are a couple of sections (it may be all connected at low-tide) and it’s great place for a stroll.
 Harrington Point is also the start point for the Monarch Wildlife Cruise — if you’re willing to splash out and want to see some of Dunedin’s best wildlife I’d recommend doing it.

 The roads of the Otago Peninsula are some of the most scenic coastal roads in New Zealand.
 You can drive the low road, which takes you through small settlements and calm bays (Macandrew Bay, Broad Bay and Portobello are highlights) or you can take the high road and stop off at rugged beaches like Sandfly Bay and Allans Beach.
 It’s probably best to do both – you could spend days in this area if you wanted!

 Are you planning a trip to Dunedin?
-Check out my other posts!
+Check out our other posts!